 A GUYANA ADVENTURE - KAIETEUR FALLS (PART 1)

-We had travelled that morning from OGL Airport, Georgetown’s domestic airport which is about a 15-minute car journey to the city.
-The day trip included a 45-minute flight and visit to Kaieteur Falls, followed by lunch at Baganara Island.
+We had travelled that morning from Eugene F. Correia International Airport, Georgetown’s domestic airport which is about a 15-minute car journey to the city.
+The day trip included a flight and visit a to Kaieteur Falls, followed by lunch at Baganara Island.
 Usually visitors would then return to Georgetown by plane but we opted to return by boat via the Essequibo River, stopping off at the small town of Bartica on route.

 After the weigh-in, we boarded the 12-seater airplane with approximately six other tourists.
 As the plane took off, we climbed alongside Guyana’s North Atlantic coastline, soon leaving the streets of Georgetown behind.

 LOTUS was appointed by Guyana Tourism Authority in December 2018 to help develop sustainable tourism from the UK.
 This was our first journey to Guyana to get an understanding of the local tourism infrastructure.